iotaledger/goshimmer/documentation/docs/protocol_specification/components/mana.md

    be exposed from the value tangle that given an `input`, returns the `pledgedNodeID` of the transaction creating the input.

 `Timestamp` is part of the signed transaction, therefore, a client sending a transaction to the node should already define it.
-In this case, this `Timestamp` will not be the same as the timestamp of the message containing the transaction and value payload, since the message is created on the node.
+In this case, this `Timestamp` will not be the same as the timestamp of the block containing the transaction and value payload, since the block is created on the node.
 A solution to this is that upon receiving a `transaction` from a client, the node checks if the timestamp is within a predefined time window, for example `t_current - delta`, where `delta` could be couple seconds.
-If true, then the node constructs the message, which must have a greater timestamp, than the transaction.
+If true, then the node constructs the block, which must have a greater timestamp, than the transaction.

 `AccessManaNodeID` and `ConsensusManaNodeID` are also part of the signed transaction, so a client should fill them out.
 Node owners are free to choose to whom they pledge mana to with the transaction, so there should be a mechanism that